marcoaam/CV/README.md

 Marco Araujo
 =========

-Makers Academy graduate seeking employment in London, UK as Junior Backend Developer in a company where I can keep learning and growing my skills to provide a excellent performance.
-I´m a fast learning, goal oriented person who loves technology, likes to create new things and exceed expectations.
+Makers Academy graduate seeking employment in London, UK as Junior Developer in a company where I can keep learning and growing my skills to provide a excellent performance.

+I am a fast learning, goal oriented person who loves technology, likes to create new things and exceed expectations.

 Code examples